 The program tells the story of the event goal and objectives.
 Each story element leads to the next story element, which builds anticipation during the event.
 The peak of that anticipation should be dramatic.
 It is what you want your guests to remember the most.
 An event checklist helps layout the story by breaking down the timeline of the event.

-On your checklist, the program comes to life by:
+On your checklist for event planning, the program comes to life by:

 - Planning the program agenda